 With the gig economy on the rise, you may be interested in becoming a freelancer yourself.

-But before anything else let’s talk about the PROs and CONS of freelancing.
+But before anything else, let’s talk about the PROs and CONS of freelancing.
 Please pay attention to each of the PROs and don’t ignore the CONs.
-Then decide if freelancing it is for you or not.
+Then decide if freelancing is for you or not.

 Don’t get scared if you think it’s something that you can’t do it.
 Most of the things can be learned as long as you have a great deal of commitment, excellent time-management skills, and the ability to manage a small and personal business.